Nowadays, more people are in debt than those who are not.

 Once you have the overview of your income and expenses, and have set up agreements with your creditors, you should set realistic goals for how much you will repay on your loans each month – and stick to them religiously!

 Once you have decided to kill your debt monster, you will feel more motivated start saving and increasing your income further.
-Both will boost your journey towards a debt-free life:
+If you need motivation, I can highly recommend sharing your journey on a blog or social media such as Twitter or Instagram.
+This will boost your journey towards a debt-free life:

 Start saving more every month